tinaboya/Computer-Vision/README.md

 # Computer-Vision
-Computer Vision course project (MATLAB) - Depth from gradient, stereo vision for depth estimation and Lucas Kanade optical flow.
+Depth from gradient, stereo vision for depth estimation and Lucas Kanade optical flow.